-Big Dom’s is an excellent bagel shop and their bagel sandwiches are amazing.
-I love the hot ham & Swiss and Harrison loves the beautifully stacked BLT!
+Big Dom’s is an excellent bagel shop with amazing bagel sandwiches.
+I love the hot ham & Swiss, and Harrison loves the beautifully stacked BLT!

 Asali Desserts & Cafe

-Asali stands out in the Triangle as one of the only Mediterranean bakeries around.
+Asali stands out in the Triangle as one of the only Mediterranean bakeries.
 They specialize in Mediterranean desserts, cakes, snacks, tea, coffee, and more.
-We loved the slice of strawberry cake that we tried and have heard that the baklava cheesecake is something special!
+We loved the slice of strawberry cake we tried and have heard that the baklava cheesecake is something special!

 FRESH Local Ice Cream

 FRESH.
 Local Ice Cream is unbelievably delicious with its locally sourced ingredients and creamy texture.
 Harrison tells everyone how delicious their ice cream is and is their biggest fan!
-The monthly rotating flavors are the best, but the permanent midnight brownie flavor is a go to for us.
+The monthly rotating flavors are the best, but the permanent midnight brownie flavor is our go-to.

 Andia’s Ice Cream